hateitwtf/dozzle/README.md

 Just icon enriched fork of Dozzle.

+Only fullcolored icons.

-https://github.com/selfhst/icons Used as icon source.
+https://github.com/selfhst/icons and https://github.com/homarr-labs/dashboard-icons Used as icon source.